konfuzio-ai/konfuzio-sdk/docs/vscode_docker.md

 - If you want to switch back to your local machine (to e.g. switch branch), open the extension’s command pallet by clicking on the arrows and select *‘Reopen Folder Locally’*.

 - If you want to rebuild the container, because e.g. a different branch uses different dependendencies, open the extension’s command palette and click *'Rebuild Container'*.
-(This of course means that you have to reinstall the python extension - if this becomes annoying you can specify its id in the devcontainer.json file to be pre installed with every rebuild).
+(This of course means that you have to reinstall the python extension - if this becomes annoying you can specify its id in the devcontainer.json file to be pre-installed with every rebuild).